 The college with 75 admissions to start with, increased the graduate admissions to 100 every year since the summer of 1973.
 Subsequently the institute was granted a full recognition by the Medical Council of India in 1977.
 The graduate admissions were further increased to 150 a year since 2003.

-The college celebrated its Silver Jubilee in the July 1990 and is gearing up to celebrate the golden jubilee during July of 2015.
+The college celebrated its Silver Jubilee during 1990 and golden jubilee during 2015.

 The College emblem was approved by the then Chief Minister of the State of Tamilnadu in the year 1966, which is a mix of the greek and indian traditions.
 The Official Emblem of the college has the Caduceus, with a wiff of Paddy to denote nel (rice paddy) in the city name Tiru’nel’veli (‘nel’- நெல் – paddy)